CMSgov/ab2d-website/accessing-claims-data.md

                             </p>
                             <ul class="ds-c-list">
                                 <li>
-                                    Be part of an active, stand-alone PDP organization (PACE and MAPD are ineligible).
+                                    be part of an active, stand-alone PDP organization (PACE and MAPD are ineligible).
                                 </li>
                                 <li>
-                                    Hold a current CEO, CFO, or COO role within the organization.
+                                    hold a current CEO, CFO, or COO role within the organization.
                                 </li>
                                 <li>
-                                    Attest to each contract that will connect to AB2D.
+                                    attest to each contract that will connect to AB2D.
                                 </li>
                             </ul>
                             <h2>How does attestation affect your claims data?</h2>